 Before I got into the wearable blanket game, I thought it’d be an easy business, but as it turns out, not all of them are created equal.
 There is so much more to them than meets the eye.
 Now we’re talking about different levels of fluffiness, insulation, coverage and a bunch of other factors to consider.
 It’s something to be taken seriously, and don’t let anyone tell you otherwise.

-Luckily for you, we’ve trialled a bunch to find the best wearable blankets for an Aussie winter.
-It’s all part of our new review series, Humble Opinions, whereby we help you make your best shopping decisions (which be hard).
+Luckily for you, we’ve trialled a bunch to find you the best wearable blanket for an Aussie winter.

 1. The Comfy